-Im not sure I could keep count of the number of times I have been asked this question so here is a whole post dedicated to the topic!
+I can’t keep count of the number of times I have been asked to convert Word documents to PDF, so here is a whole post dedicated to the topic!

 Before we begin – are you getting weird alt text on your document?
 You might have a bug you need to patch.